 The infection lasted over a week … my memory remembers a full two weeks but it might have been a few days shy of that.

 I lost several pounds during that illness as I could only endure swallowing liquids the entire time.
-I pretty much subsisted on vanilla milkshakes from the ice cream shoppe down the road for the duration of that awful infection and I still got well under my own power with no complications.
+I pretty much subsisted on vanilla milkshakes from the ice cream shop down the road for the duration of that awful infection and I still got well under my own power with no complications.

 The interesting thing is that I seem to have developed an immunity to strep ever since.
 I’ve never had strep throat ever again in 35+ years.
-This is despite repeated exposures.
+This is despite repeated exposures at close range.
 During college, I even had a roommate with strep and didn’t get sick.
-This despite eating pretty rotten cafeteria food and lots of sugary foods which no doubt suppressed my immune function considerably.
+This despite eating pretty rotten cafeteria food and lots of sugary foods.
+This no doubt suppressed my immune function considerably.

 Is it possible that allowing the body to fight off strep throat naturally on its own confers partial or total immunity?

 I’ve often considered this possibility over the years.
 My personal belief is that yes, it is very much possible to develop an immunity to strep throat.
 Certainly, though, my anecdotal story does not in any way provide sufficient evidence.

 I can say with certainty that if and when any of my children (or myself) ever came down with strep throat, hands down I would without question skip the antibiotics.

 The reason is that folks who take antibiotics for strep throat seem to get it over and over and over again.
-Sometimes they get strep throat again within a mere days or weeks from the previous infection.
+Sometimes they get strep throat again within mere days or weeks from the previous infection.
 Have you noticed this vicious cycle too?

 Wouldn’t it be a far better and healthier approach to fight it off one time and be done with it possibly for the rest of your life?

 Attempting to squelch illness at the first sign of a sniffle, for example, is not a wise approach in my opinion even if nontoxic.